department-of-veterans-affairs/vets-website/content/pages/life-insurance/index.md

       label: E-mail Directory
 ---
 <p class="va-introtext">
 VA life insurance can help offer financial security and support for Veterans, Servicemembers, their spouses and dependent children.
-We Explore your options, manage your policy, and file claims to get the VA insurance benefits you've earned.</p>
+Explore your options, manage your policy, and file claims to get the VA insurance benefits you've earned.</p>

 <h3 class="highlight">Page Content</h3>